 (plus 5500 m/s aerobraking)

-Representative samples of small space craft atop booster rockets:
+For a representative samples of small space craft atop booster rockets go here.

 All that junk in Terra orbit could trigger the dreaded Kessler Syndrome.
 If it happens, mankind might be cut off from space for generations.
 The Orbital Debris Collection agency is tasked with preventing that unhappy state of affairs.